CAOR-MINES-ParisTech/esde/README.md

-# Exploiting Symmetries to Design EKFs with Consistency Properties
+# Exploiting Symmetries to Design EKFs with Consistency Properties for Navigation and SLAM
 ### Martin Brossard, Axel Barrau and Silvère Bonnabel

 This repo containt the Matlab code for reproducing the results of the paper **Exploiting Symmetries to Design EKFs with Consistency Properties for Navigation and SLAM**.
 Please follow the links to read the [paper](https://hal.archives-ouvertes.fr/hal-01874587/document).